gabrielrosinski/analysis-agent/README.md

 This project implements an intelligent AI agent that automatically investigates Kubernetes alerts, identifies root causes, and provides actionable solutions.
 Built on the [Kagent](https://kagent.dev/) framework, it combines Kubernetes-native operations with AI reasoning.

+### Alert-Agnostic Design

+**The system can analyze ANY alert that AlertManager sends.** It's not limited to specific alert types because:

+1. **Generic Investigation Process**: The agent doesn't have hardcoded alert handlers.
+Instead, it:
+   - Reads alert labels/annotations (present in ANY alert)
+   - Uses generic tools (kubectl, logs, Prometheus, Helm)
+   - Applies AI reasoning to correlate data
+   - Determines root cause based on evidence

+2. **Memory-Based Learning**: The `known-issues.md` contains common patterns, but the agent can:
+   - Analyze novel/unknown alert types
+   - Learn from them
+   - Add new patterns to memory over time

+3. **Flexible Tool Set**: The custom tools (log analyzer, Helm analyzer, etc.) work on:
+   - Pod logs (regardless of alert type)
+   - Kubernetes events (any resource)
+   - Helm configurations (any chart)
+   - Metrics (any query)

+Whether it's a pod crash, database issue, certificate expiration, network policy violation, or custom application alert - the agent investigates using the same intelligent, tool-based approach.

 ## How It Works

 ```